 Another study which included nearly 1,000 mothers and their babies and specifically looked at alcohol exposure during certain periods of pregnancy found a fetus’s alcohol exposure — even small amounts — during the second half of the first trimester was most strongly associated with the development of fetal alcohol syndrome.
 However, the study concluded that women who are pregnant and those who may become pregnant should abstain from alcohol altogether.

 Perhaps most important to pregnant women making decisions about consuming alcohol, studies have often shown a dose-response effect.
-The risk of fetal alcohol syndrome and adverse neurological effects increases as the number of drinks consumed daily—or even during a single occasion—increases.
+This review and meta analysis suggests more research to reach consensus on what "light consumption" of alcohol means.
+Until then, expectant mothers should know the risk of fetal alcohol syndrome and adverse neurological effects increases as the number of drinks consumed daily—or even during a single occasion—go up.